wp-plugins/kivaorg-widget/readme.txt

 == Description ==

-Kiva Lendees is a sidebar widget.
-The user specifies their Kiva username, the number of lendees (n) to show, and the size of the images that will be displayed.
-The widget then randomly selects n of the user's lendees from the Kiva API, and displays breif info about each of them.
+Kiva Loans sidebar widget allows the user to display thier public loans on their blog.
+The user specifies their Kiva username, the number of loans (n) to show, and the size of the images that will be displayed.
+The widget then randomly selects n of the user's loans from the Kiva API, and displays brief info about each of them.
 Links to the Kiva.org website

 == Installation ==